cobaltpngsituation/cobaltpngsituation/README.md

 don't associate me w/my friends pls. i don't agree w/everything they do/say.

-i can be blunt if something's bothering me. i'm also bad at explaining & have a bad memory, i might need refreshers sometimes
+i can be blunt if something's bothering me. i'm also bad at explaining & have a bad memory, so i might need refreshers sometimes

 i believe my ocs are alive, feel their own things, have their own interests, etc.